 Rights and responsibilities cannot be separated.
 Every right that we stand upon must be balanced by a set of corresponding responsibilities.
 We cannot legitimately make a demand unless we are willing to take responsibility for creating a world where that demand can be met.

-Sherri asserts that everyone has been hurt by our shared history; the oppressed, the oppressors and even the witnesses have suffered.
-To heal our spiritual and psychological well being Mitchell says that we need to stop arguing over who is the bigger victim and make space to sit together with our painful histories in order to discover a unified way forward.
-The Western European model of the "supremacy of the individual", says Mitchell, "is completely separate from the Indigenous way of life and a sure path to suicide for the entire species.
+Mitchell teaches that everyone has been hurt by our shared history; the oppressed, the oppressors and even the witnesses have suffered.
+To heal our spiritual and psychological well being, Mitchell says that we need to stop arguing over who is the bigger victim and make space to sit together with our painful histories in order to discover a unified way forward.
+The Western European model of the "supremacy of the individual," says Mitchell, "is completely separate from the Indigenous way of life and a sure path to suicide for the entire species.
 We have to rebuild community, share resources, grow food, protect water sources and create our own energy.
 We have to be willing to take action, individually and collectively.
 We have no authority to make a demand if we are unwilling to create a world where that demand can be met.
 If we want to legitimately claim our rights, we have to be willing to stand up to our responsibilities."
-In other words, we will survive and prosper together, or not at all.
+In other words, we will survive and prosper together or not at all.